-The challenging winter of 2013/2014 comes to an end on March 19, and most of us will be happy to see it go.
-The frigid temperatures, record snowfall and Polar vortex were something to grumble about at the dinner table, water cooler and on social media.
-For climatologists, they are data points to analyze and capture in reports on the global climate.
+The challenging winter of 2013/2014 is coming to an end, and while its frigid temperatures, record snowfall and Polar vortex were something to grumble about, for NOAA climatologists, they are data points to analyze and capture in reports on the global climate.

 One of the most notable climate reports is the BAMS State of the Climate Report.
 BAMS is the Bulletin of the American Meteorological Society and the Climate Report is an annual supplement to this journal.
 The report was started by NOAA (National Oceanic and Atmospheric Administration) and turned over later to the Society for peer review and publishing.
 While spearheaded by American organizations, the report is a work of global collaboration, incorporating the work of hundreds of scientists from over 50 nations and every continent, including Antarctica.

 March is when work begins in earnest for LAC Group employee Mara Sprain and the editors responsible for this important publication.

 Technical Editor, BAMS State of the Climate Report

 As a librarian working at NOAA, one of Mara’s responsibilities is to serve as Technical Editor for the report, which is published in July.
 From February through May, much of her time will be spent on this project.
 As Technical Editor, Mara works with two executive editors and more than a dozen lead editors, reading and reviewing all content for grammar, usage, accuracy and other fine points.

 While the report is published in English, Mara must standardize contributions from scientists who speak English as a second language, as well as convert British English into American English, changing ‘whilst’ to ‘while’ and removing the ‘u’ from every instance of ‘colour’.

 Katy Vincent, Communications Coordinator at NOAA’s National Climatic Data Center at NOAA says,